 Diamond Creek community carols

 Featuring the Carols Band, singing your favourite carols and some new ones.
-Hear local community groups perform, get involved in kids activities and grab some dinner from a food truck or local trader.
-There will also be a bunch of Christmas services at St John’s, including a Family Christmas Eve service, featuring a photobooth, kids activities and a positive message.
+There will be local community groups performing, an animal farm, face painting, a sausage sizzle and food trucks.
+There will also be a bunch of Christmas services at St John’s, including a Family Christmas Eve service.

 The Veggie Empire urban farm tour